dapovoa/CTranslate2/README.md

 ### Pre-built Wheels

-Pre-compiled Python wheels for ROCm 7.0.1 are available in the [Releases](https://github.com/dapovoa/CTranslate2/releases) section.
+Pre-compiled Python wheels for ROCm 6.2.4 and 7.0.1 are available in the [Releases](https://github.com/dapovoa/CTranslate2/releases) section.

 ---